4 Places for Decadent Dining in Irving, Texas

 For gourmet Mexican food with decor that parallels a fine dining establishment, Via Reál is top notch in everything they do, since 1985.
 It took me almost 15 minutes to decide what to have because the menu is huge and everything sounded wonderful.
 The five of us ordered a little bit of everything for starters.
 The Avocado Fresco, Ceviche (chilled shrimp and bay scallops), Fajita Nachos, and Stuffed Jalapeños were our favorites.
 They all paired nicely with our premium, frozen, peach Margaritas.

 Via Reál’s speciality dinner items include Tex-Mex, Southwest, and Vegetarian/Low Carb options.
-My meal was the Special of the Day: Pecan crusted Seabass with Cilantro Mashed Potatoes and pineapple sauce.
+My meal was the Special-of-the-Day: Pecan crusted Sea Bass with Cilantro Mashed Potatoes and pineapple sauce.
 They actually stuffed the potatoes into the quartered pineapple; fancy!
 All of our dinners were paired with fresh, delicious vegetables.

 Too full for dessert?
 Don’t be.
 Via Reál spoiled us with trays of tantalizing sweet treats to share.
 The Twin Chocolate Mousse with an Oreo cookie crust was my favorite.
 There are also specialty coffee drinks that you can pair with your desserts.